 CPA, EA, Associate $240/hour

-Principal, CPA, EA, or Associate is a professional that is licensed and credentialed to practice in his/her field, like an Enrolled Agent, CPA or Certified Financial Planner™.
+Principal, CPA, EA, or Associate is a professional that is licensed and credentialed to practice in his/her field, like an Enrolled Agent, Certified Public Accountant or Certified Financial Planner™.

 International U.S.-Tax Compliance: